kaminingyou/history-notes/src/chapter4/32tmp.md

     * Bridging schools: parents registered their children in non-subsidised private schools for one year and could send their children to a public English school.
       * Bridging school loophole blocked *(2002-09)*
     * *Certificate of eligibility* *(2010)*
-      * Minimum of 3 year attendence at non-subsidised English elementary school allows application for a certificate of eligibility.
+      * Minimum of 3 year attendance at non-subsidised English elementary school allows application for a certificate of eligibility.
       * The certificate eligibility grants the right to attend English public high school.
       * The provincial government has the say on the granting of certificates.
 * Indigenous languages